Gyurus/conky-system-set/ONLINE_INSTALL.md

 ▶ Setting up quick access...
 How would you like to access the scripts?
-  1. Copy scripts to home directory (default)
+  1. Create symlinks in home directory (recommended)
-  2. Create symlinks in home directory
+  2. Copy scripts to home directory (not recommended)
   3. Skip (access from install directory only)
 Choice [1]: 1
-✅ Scripts copied to /home/user
+✅ Symlinks created in /home/user

 ╔══════════════════════════════════════════════════════════════╗
 ║              INSTALLATION COMPLETE!                          ║